Jassy Vick Carolan LLP

 Boal v.
 United States (C.D.
 Cal.
 2016).
 JP was lead counsel for Academy Award®-winner Mark Boal in a lawsuit that succeeded in protecting Boal's confidential sources and unpublished material from interviews with Sgt.
 Bowe Bergdahl concerning the popular podcast Serial.

 Burnett v.
 Twentieth Century Fox Film Corp., 491 F.Supp.2d 962 (C.D.
 Cal.
 2007).
-JP’s briefing secured dismissal of comedienne Carol Burnett’s copyright, trademark and right of publicity claims against Family Guy television program in one of the first cases to apply the fair use doctrine at the motion to dismiss stage.
+Secured dismissal of comedienne Carol Burnett’s copyright, trademark and right of publicity claims against Family Guy television program in one of the first cases to apply the fair use doctrine at the motion to dismiss stage.

 Lieberman v.
 KCOP Television, Inc., 110 Cal.
 App.
 4th 156 (2003).
 Represented television station in the first case to apply California’s anti-SLAPP statute to claims for newsgathering.